 To really capture the essence of the city, you should look beyond the obvious attractions and spend some time exploring some of the smaller and more unique destinations as well.
-This guide highlights the top things to do in Washington DC and includes suggestions of lesser-known places to explore that offer something special.
-Use this guide and you will be sure to have a memorable trip.Continue to 2 of 16 below.
+This guide highlights the top things to do in Washington, D.C., and includes suggestions of lesser-known places to explore that offer something special.

 Visit the Smithsonian